Solo Brands Inc. (DTC) Shares Up Despite Recent Market Volatility

-Solo Brands Inc. (NYSE: DTC)’s stock price has increased by 19.86 compared to its previous closing price of 4.02.
-Nevertheless, the company has seen a 18.68% surge in its stock price over the last five trading sessions.
+Solo Brands Inc. (NYSE: DTC)’s stock price has increased by 21.19 compared to its previous closing price of 4.53.
+Despite this, the company has seen a gain of 31.97% in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/15/23 that Top Cushman & Wakefield Commercial Brokerage Team Leaves for Rival Newmark

 Is It Worth Investing in Solo Brands Inc. (NYSE: DTC) Right Now?